 What is a (WordPress) database?

-Basically, a database is an electronic system for storing and managing data in a centralized and organized manner.
-With the appropriate authorization, users can access, change, delete or add data.
+Basically, a database is an electronic system for storing and managing data in a centralised and organised manner.
+With the appropriate authorisation, users can access, change, delete or add data.

 This means: no website without a database.
 This is because all the data that is important for the design is stored in the database.
 This includes user information, settings, blog posts, meta information on content such as images, videos and much more.